Cultivating Resilience

 Heart Rate Variability & Coherence

-I have an article on HRV and Coherence in the works, so this will just be a brief primer.
+I have another article on HRV and Coherence, so this will just be a brief primer.

 We all know we can measure our heart rate – e.g. 60 beats per minute.
 Most people think the heart beats at equal intervals – e.g. 1 beat per second.
 But our hearts don’t beat in perfect rhythm – and they aren’t meant to.